DannyMohajer/djmart/README.md

 # djmart
-Djmart is a feature-rich eCommerce web application built with Django and Python
+Djmart is a feature-rich api-rest application built with Django and Python